 This extraordinary man from Assam, India, accomplished something many would find incredible!
 Through his selfless initiative, over the course of nearly 40 years, he planted a lush forest in the middle of a barren wasteland island, which is now home to a thriving ecosystem with many Bengal tigers, and even Indian rhinoceroses gracing its rich habitat.

-This is the story of Jadav “Molai” Payeng, who was dubbed the “Forest Man of India” by the former President of India, A.P.J.
+This is the story of Jadav “Molai” Payeng, who was dubbed the “Forest Man of India” by the former president of India, A.P.J.
 Abdul Kalam, for his remarkable efforts.

-Almost 4 decades ago, in 1979, the then 16-year-old man from the Mishing tribe noticed a great number of snakes, washed ashore by floodwaters, had died on the island due to a lack of forest habitat and exposure to the scorching sun.
+Almost four decades ago, in 1979, the then 16-year-old man from the Mishing tribe noticed a great number of snakes, washed ashore by floodwaters, had died on the island due to a lack of forest habitat and exposure to the scorching sun.